Introduction to Structure, Periodicity and Coordination Chemistry

 Medicinal Chemistry and Molecular Biology

 This module introduces students to the chemistry of the fundamental building blocks of life; the structures of, and replication processes in prokaryotes; and how these can be disrupted by anti-infectives and harnessed in protein engineering.
 Fundamental concepts in medicinal chemistry and drug discovery are presented including the mode of action of a number of anti-cancer agents and the basic requirements for drug delivery, metabolism and targeting.
-You’ll spend two hours each week in lectures for this module.
+You’ll attend two lectures per week for this module.

 Basic Molecular Pharmacology